 My daughter was adopted at birth by Mark Wandro and me.
-Ours was an open adoption; we were in the hospital when Amika was born and took her home when she was two-and-a-half days old.
-Amika and the grandchildren have had the good fortune to know Amika's birth mother all their lives, although they've had very little contact with herin recent years.
+Ours was an open adoption; we were in the hospital when she was born and took her home when she was two-and-a-half days old.
+She and her children have had the good fortune to know her birth mother all their lives, although they've had very little contact with her in recent years.

 What about the rest of your family?

 My mother lived to be ninety.
 And my father lived to see the new millennium; he died at 98 in 2000.
 My sister, Barbara (Bobbie Blank) Hauser, lives in Brookline, MA.
 Her husand, Dr. Stuard Hauser, passed away in 2008.
 Bobbie and Stuart's son Joshua, a physician specializing in end-of-life care, lives in Chicago with his wife Juliet and their children Jonathan and Emily.
-My other nephew, Ethan, is a writer who has published fiction in Playboy, Esquire and several literary magazines.
-He is employed by and writes frequently for The New York Times.
+My other nephew Ethan, author of many published essays and short stories, and an editor at the New York Times, published his first novel The Measures Between Us in 2013.
 (A photo of many of my family at Joshua and Juliet's wedding in 1998 and portraits of my parents and grandparents can be found in my historic photo album.)

 Tell us about your connections with Oberlin